ASSOCIATIONS & ACCREDITATIONS

 WASC SENIOR COLLEGE AND COLLEGE COMMISSION (WSCUC)

-San Diego Christian College is accredited (currently on probation) by the WASC Senior Commission of the Western Association of Schools and Colleges (WSCUC).
+San Diego Christian College is accredited by the WASC Senior Commission of the Western Association of Schools and Colleges (WSCUC).
 WASC is the regional accrediting body authorized by the U.S. Department of Education to ensure the academic integrity of its member institutions.
 Accreditation means that the Commission has determined that the College offers educational opportunities in a manner consistent with Commission standards, and that it is likely to continue to do so. www.wscuc.org

 Overview of Accreditation